What is TQRIS?

 FOCUS TQRIS Impact

-The FOCUS TQRIS will mean that the New Mexico early learning system will have:
+With FOCUS TQRIS, the New Mexico early learning system will have:

 - A common quality rating system across all programs;